koorchik/js-validator-livr/README.md

     }});

 # DESCRIPTION
-See http://livr-spec.org for detailed documentation and list of supported rules.
+See ['LIVR Specification'](http://livr-spec.org) for detailed documentation and list of supported rules.

 Features: